timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     Because the stock market is only open from 9:30 AM to 4:00 PM on weekdays, there are large gaps in our dataset where no data is present.
 Grafana automatically connects the last non null to the nearest other non null value.
-    In our case, the `time_bucket` hyperfunction doesn't return a row if there is no data in the bucket.
-This stops us from using the `Connect null values` option in the options panel.
+    In this case, the `time_bucket` hyperfunction doesn't return a row if there is no data in the bucket.
+This stops you from using the `Connect null values` option in the options panel.

 1. In your query, replace `time_bucket` with `time_bucket_gapfill`.